surister/cratedb-guide/docs/admin/clustering/scale/demand.md

 /* then we run this other command so that the setting does not apply to new partitions */ ALTER TABLE ONLY test RESET ("routing.allocation.exclude.storage");
 ```
+In CrateDB 5.9.0 or higher, you don't need to change shard allocations for each
+individual table any longer.
+Instead, default allocation rules can be set on
+the cluster level:
+> [CrateDB 5.9.0] added support to override `routing.allocation.*` cluster
+> settings with a `routing.allocation.*` table setting.
+This can be used to
+> define the default routing behavior for all tables with a cluster setting
+> and reroute individual tables by assigning the table setting using `ALTER
+> TABLE SET`.

 No data gets reallocated when running this, and there is no impact on querying or ingestion.